South Florida Bulls baseball: Billy Mohl era

 USF pitching coach Billy Mohl was promoted to the head coaching job beginning in 2018.
 He brought the Bulls to the NCAA tournament in his first season.
 In 2021, his Bulls were predicted to finish last of the eight teams in the American Athletic Conference in the annual media day poll, and ended the regular season in sixth.
-However, the team got hot at the perfect time, and reached the championship game of the AAC Tournament where they defeated rival Central Florida for their first conference title in 25 years.
+The team got hot at the perfect time, however, and reached the championship game of the AAC tournament where they defeated rival Central Florida for their first conference title in 25 years.
 They stayed hot in the NCAA tournament and defeated powerhouses Florida and Miami in the Gainesville Regional to qualify for their first-ever Super Regional, where they lost to No. 2 Texas.
+Two years later however, after losing most of the notable members of the 2021 Super Regional team to the MLB Draft, the Bulls had their worst season since their inaugural year with a record of just 21–39.
+Mohl was fired after the 2024 season.

+Mitch Hannahs era

+Former Indiana State head coach Mitch Hannahs was hired to replace Billy Mohl.

+South Florida in the NCAA Tournament

 USF Baseball Stadium

 Opened in 2012 on the same site as the former stadium, Red McEwen Field, the USF Baseball Stadium is a 1,500-seat facility with the potential to hold a capacity crowd of 3,211.